Partnership Firm

 Remuneration to Partners

-Salary and interest paid to partners are allowed as deductions (subject to limits).
+• Salary and interest are allowed as deductions (within limits)

 GST Registration